 Where do pet shops purchase their puppies from?

 Pets shops can buy their puppies from anywhere and anyone.
 Most acquire their puppies from both licensed commercial breeders and unlicensed breeders, both commonly known as puppy farmers.
 Most pet shops buy from Wales, N Ireland, Republic of Ireland and now Eastern Europe.
 Breeders sell their puppies to agents and dealers (dealers should be in possession of a pet shop licence too if they buy litters of puppies from breeders and sell them onto pet shops).
-Dealers should also have 'authorisation' to enable them to transport puppies as part of a business under the Welfare of Animals Transport Order 2007.
+Dealers should also have Authorisation 1 or 2 this enables them to transport puppies as part of a business under the Welfare of Animals Transport Order 2007.
 Many do not and operate illegally.

 A breeding bitch from a Licensed breeding establishment

 that sells puppies to dealers.